* Initial claims in line with expectations

 Trading is expected to be light ahead of a U.S. holiday Thursday for Thanksgiving.

-Deere & Co lost 2.7 percent to $83.66 after the world's largest farm equipment maker, reported a weaker-than-expected quarterly profit.
+Deere & Co lost 2.8 percent to $83.58 in premarket trading after the world's largest farm equipment maker, reported a weaker-than-expected quarterly profit.

-Salesforce.com Inc jumped 7.3 percent to $156.52 after the business software provider beat Wall Street expectations for the third quarter and maintained its outlook for the rest of the year.
+Salesforce.com Inc advanced 2.5 percent to $149.56 in premarket trading after the business software provider beat Wall Street expectations for the third quarter and maintained its outlook for the rest of the year despite an uncertain economic outlook.